-HOLLYWOOD, FLORIDA—Michael J. Vigneron was unanimously reelected to a second term as President of the Atlantic Coast District (ACD), International Longshoremen’s Association, AFL-CIO, on the final day of the three-day 36thQuadrennial Convention, held at the Diplomat Beach Resort Hollywood Hotel.
+HOLLYWOOD, FLORIDA—Michael J. Vigneron was unanimously reelected to a second term as President of the Atlantic Coast District (ACD), International Longshoremen’s Association, on the final day of the three-day 36thQuadrennial Convention, held at the Diplomat Beach Resort Hollywood Hotel.

 Hundreds of delegates cheered as President Vigneron pledged to keep the ACD moving forward and building on the success of the union’s new six-year Master Contract Agreement negotiated last year.